-- To educate pupils on using the internet safely
+- Educate pupils on using the internet safely

 - Encourage the use of both numeracy and literacy within their projects.

 All pupils in KS3 follow the National Curriculum.
-The yearly teaching programmes for Years 7 to 9 are organized in to six main strands that are linked to the National Curriculum.
+The yearly teaching programmes for Years 7 to 9 are organised into six main strands that are linked to the National Curriculum.
 The areas covered are: